andyl/linx/README.md

-# Linkex
+# Linx

-Linkex is a simple link shortener.
+Linx is a simple link shortener.

 To start your Phoenix server: